 The SSI program is funded by general federal tax revenue.
 On the other hand, the SSDI program is funded specifically by Social Security taxes, which are automatically taken out of employees’ paychecks.

 Another difference between the two programs is the health insurance provided to recipients.
 People who receive SSDI benefits are not eligible for Medicaid.
 SSDI recipients can be eligible for Medicare, but not until they have received benefits for at least two years.
 In contrast, anyone who is approved for SSI benefits will automatically qualify for Medicaid.

 If you are disabled, contact Armstrong & Vaught, P.L.C. at once.
 Let our attorneys guide you through the process of obtaining Social Security disability benefits.
-Call us now at 918-582-2500, toll free at (800) 722-8880, or contact us online for a free consultation with a skilled attorney.
+Call us now at (918) 582-2500 or toll-free at (800) 722-8880 or complete the simple form below for a free consultation with a skilled attorney.